Crews Quarters Overnight Program

-You will incur a full price room charge on your credit card for cancellations with less than 48 hours (2 days) notice of your “reservation day of arrival.”
+You will incur the full price room charge of your reservation on your credit card for cancellations with less than 7 days notice of your “day of arrival.”
 Cancellations must be made by phone by calling 888-492-3747.
 Please call us if you need to cancel or reschedule your reservation as soon as possible, as we may be able to offer the room to another guest.

 - Non smoking and alcohol free environment